gadgetchnnel/lovelace-home-feed-card/README.md

            timestamp_property: created
            max_items: 5
            content_template: '{{title}}'

-### exclude_states (optional)
-A list of states to exclude.
-By default this is just "unknown".
-For example:
-    entities:
-      - entity: sensor.front_door
-        name: Front Door
-        exclude_states:
-          - "off"
-          - "unknown"

-### format (optional, defaults to "relative")
-How the timestamp should be formatted.
-Valid values are: relative, total, date, time and datetime.

 ### multiple_items (required)
 This must be **true** to identify the entity as a multi-item entity